-This chapter assumes the relationship between the expected default probability and the spread over Libor explored in Chapter 3 to be given, and works from there to examine techniques for comprehensively managing the bank portfolio, which comprises loans to the clients and equities issued by the same clients.
-Section 1 explains the importance of measuring and managing sensitivity.
-Section 2 discusses the types of assets and sensitivities to be managed.
-Section 3 looks at delta and vega, which are two concepts of sensitivity.
-The final Section 4 creates an sample portfolio and calculates actual risk exposure, analyzing the effects of hedge operations in the process.
+This chapter assumes the relationship between the expected default probability and the spread over Libor explored in Chapter III to be given, and works from there to examine techniques for comprehensively managing the bank portfolio, which comprises loans to the clients and equities issued by the same clients.
+Section IV.A explains the importance of measuring and managing sensitivity.
+Section IV.B discusses the types of assets and sensitivities to be managed.
+Section IV.C looks at delta and vega, which are two concepts of sensitivity.
+The final Section IV.D creates a sample portfolio and calculates actual risk exposure, analyzing the effects of hedge operations in the process.